-Please choose a file name that doesn't collide with the files generated by the documentation tool (such as index.html).
+Choose a file name that doesn't collide with the files generated by the documentation tool (such as index.html).
+If the file name does not end in .html already, it will be appended.
 The page title you supply will appear on the top of the page as well as in the page index.